 Protocol - What you must do Guidance Chapter 48 of the North Carolina General Statues establishes a clear judicial process for adoptions.
 Please refer to Adoptions in the NC Child Welfare manual for additional guidance regarding the delivery of adoption services.
 Determining the County Child Welfare Agency Responsible for Providing Social Services When determining the county child welfare agency responsible for providing services, the guiding principle is where the child(ren) resides.
-To determine the county with the responsibility to provide social services, N.C.G.S. §153A-25 states: Legal residence in a county determines which county is responsible (i) for financial support of a needy person who meets the eligibility requirements for a public assistance or medical care program offered by the county or (ii) for other social services required by the person. person.
+To determine the county with the responsibility to provide social services, N.C.G.S. §153A-25 states: Legal residence in a county determines which county is responsible (i) for financial support of a needy person who meets the eligibility requirements for a public assistance or medical care program offered by the county or (ii) for other social services required by the person.
 1.)
 Legal residence in a county is determined as follows: (a.)
-Except as modified below, a person has legal residence in the county in which he or sheresides. (b.)
-If a person is in a hospital, mental institution, nursing home, boarding home, confinement facility, or similar institution or facility, he or she does not, solely because of that fact, have legal residence in the county in which the institution or facility is located. radincy, he of the does not, solely because of that fact, have legal residence in the county in which the histitution of facility is located. (c.)
+Except as modified below, a person has legal residence in the county in which he or she resides. (b.)
+If a person is in a hospital, mental institution, nursing home, boarding home, confinement facility, or similar institution or facility, he or she does not, solely because of that fact, have legal residence in the county in which the institution or facility is located. (c.)
 A minor has the legal residence of: (i) The parent or other relative with whom he or she resides.

-Protocol - What you must do Guidance (ii) If the minor does not reside with a parent or other relative and is not in a foster home, hospital, mental institution home, boarding home, educational institution, confinement facility, or similar institution or facility, he or she has the leg the person with whom he resides. (iii) Any other minor has the legal residence of his or her mother, A. If the mother's residence is not known, then the legal residence of his or her father, B. If the residence of either parent is unknown, the minor is a legal resident of the county in which he or she is found ıd.
+Protocol - What you must do Guidance (ii) If the minor does not reside with a parent or other relative and is not in a foster home, hospital, mental institution, nursing home, boarding home, educational institution, confinement facility, or similar institution or facility, he or she has the legal residence of the person with whom he resides.
+Any other minor has the legal residence of his or her mother, (iii) If the mother's residence is not known, then the legal residence of his or her father, Α. Β. If the residence of either parent is unknown, the minor is a legal resident of the county in which he or she is found.
 If the minor is in the legal custody of the father, then the minor's residence shall be that of the father.
 2.)
 A legal residence continues until a new one is acquired, either within or outside this State.
-When a new legal residenced, former legal residences terminate. idence is 3.)
+When a new legal residence is acquired, former legal residences terminate.
 This section is intended to replace the law defining "legal settlement."
-Therefore, any general law or local act tha "legal settlement" is deemed to refer to this section and the rules contained herein. nt refers to B. When Two or More County Child Welfare Agencies Disagree Furthermore, N.C.G.S. §153A-257 states: "If two or more county departments of social services disagree regarding the lead minor in a child abuse, neglect, or dependency case, any one of the county departments of social services may refer the Department of Health and Human Services, Division of Social Services, for resolution.
-The Director of the Division of Social Services or the Director's designee shall review the pertiner nt background
+Therefore, any general law or local act that refers to 3.) "legal settlement" is deemed to refer to this section and the rules contained herein.
+B. When Two or More County Child Welfare Agencies Disagree Furthermore, N.C.G.S. §153A-257 states: "If two or more county departments of social services disagree regarding the legal residence of a minor in a child abuse, neglect, or dependency case, any one of the county departments of social services may refer the issue to the Department of Health and Human Services, Division of Social Services, for resolution.
+The Director of the Division of Social Services or the Director's designee shall review the pertinent background